Minuscule 118: Description

-The text is not divided according to the κεφαλαια (chapters), but there are τιτλοι (titles of chapters) at the top of the pages.
-There is a division according to the Ammonian Sections (in Mark 234, 16:9) but added by later hand, with references to Eusebian Canons.
+The text is not divided according to the chapters (known as κεφαλαια / kephalaia), but there are chapter titles (known as τιτλοι / titloi) written at the top of the pages.
+There is a division according to the Ammonian Sections (234 in Mark 234, last at 16:9), but this was added by a later hand, along with references to the Eusebian Canons (both early systems for dividing the Gospels into sections).

-It contains the Eusebian tables, tables of the κεφαλαια (tables of contents) before each Gospel, lectionary markings at the margin (for liturgical use), numbers of στιχοι, and numbers of ρηματα.
-Synaxaria and Menologion were added by a later hand.
+It contains the Eusebian tables, content tables (also known as κεφαλαια) before each Gospel, and lectionary markings in the margin (for liturgical use).
+Biblical scholar Frederick H. A Scrivener stated that the manuscript contained the numbers of lines (known as στιχοι / stichoi), and the numbers of phrases (known as ρηματα / rhemata); however biblical scholar Kirsopp Lake corrected this as notes it doesn't contain the rhemata, and the stichoi are only found in the Gospels of Luke and John, both written by later hands and on supplementary paper leaves.
+The Synaxaria and Menologion were added by a later hand.

 The codex contains supplementary leaves in Matthew, Luke, and John.
-The supplementary leaves of Luke 13:35-14:20 and 18:8-29 are palimpsest on parchment, the underwriting contains the Psalms.

-The hand is not neat, but readable.
+The supplementary leaves of Luke 13:35-14:20 and 18:8-29 are a palimpsest written on parchment, with the underwriting containing the Psalms.
+The hand is "not neat, but readable."

 Text

-The Greek text of the codex is a representative of the Caesarean text-type.
+The Greek text of the codex is considered to be a representative of the Caesarean text-type.
 It belongs to the textual Family 1.
+Biblical scholar Kurt Aland placed it in Category III of his New Testament manuscript classification system.
+Category III manuscripts are described as having "a small but not a negligible proportion of early readings, with a considerable encroachment of [Byzantine] readings, and significant readings from other sources as yet unidentified."

-Aland placed it in Category III.
-As a member of the f^{1} has a close affinity to the codices 205 and 209.
-They together constitute a sub-group within this family.
-According to the Claremont Profile Method 118 is a core of Family 1.
+As a member of Family 1 (ƒ^{1}), it has a close affinity to the codices 205 and 209.
+Together they constitute a sub-group within this family.
+According to the Claremont Profile Method (a specific analysis of textual data), 118 is a core member of Family 1.